Play Makes Sense Phase 2 Phonics Activity C is for Cupcake

 Phase 6 - Tenses, suffixes, prefixes and spelling rules

-Phase 6 introduces children to spelling rules.
+Phase 6 introduces children to spelling rules and grammar.
 Children learn how to use past and present tenses and how to add prefixes and suffixes.
-Children begin to read and write longer texts.
+Phase 6 is usually taught in Year 2 when children are six and seven years old.
+By the end of Phase 6 children should be able to read and write longer texts and apply the spelling and grammar rules to their reading and writing.

 Shop Phase 6 now